FranAguero07/OT2_protocols/README.md

-# Protocols designed for Opentrons OT-2
+# Protocols for Opentrons OT-2
-In this folder there are attached the scripts used to carry out some of the protocols described in the paper, employing the automatic pipetting robot "Opentrons OT-2".
-These steps include the ones involved in:
+By The Trypanosomatics Laboratory, UNSAM

+This repository contains scripts (.py) for protocols described in our paper, designed for use with the Opentrons OT-2 automated pipetting robot.
+These protocols cover:
-- Preparing the drugs´ dilutions and combinations
+- Preparation of drug dilutions and combinations
-- Cell lysis
+- Cell lysis procedure
-- Transfering solutions to the 384 well plate and adding de substract
+- Solution transfer to 384-well plates and substrate addition Additionally, a specification file (.txt) details required labware and procedural steps for each protocol.

 # How to use this protocol